ArceLopera/ArceLopera.github.io/_products/0_GamingTech.md

 I have lead design and development teams that tested novel interfaces for gaming and entertainment projects with a variety of targeted audiences.
-From enticing real customers in retail environments [<sup>4</sup>](https://dl.acm.org/doi/10.1145/3292147.3292186) to enhancing attention of Pre-K students [<sup>1</sup>](https://link.springer.com/chapter/10.1007%2F978-3-030-50896-8_34), I focused on enhancing user engagement and interaction performance.
-Careful assessment of the quality of the user experience coupled with the designing of novel hardware, I have developed multimodal systems that seek natural interaction with humans in real situations and games that serve as tools for training and evaluating user performance.
+From enticing real customers in retail environments [<sup>4</sup>](https://dl.acm.org/doi/10.1145/3292147.3292186) to enhancing attention of Pre-K students [<sup>1</sup>](https://link.springer.com/chapter/10.1007%2F978-3-030-50896-8_34), I am focused on enhancing user engagement and interaction performance.
+The design of novel hardware coupled with careful assessment of the quality of the user experience is a powerful combination to develop multimodal systems that seek natural interaction with humans in real situations and games that serve as tools for training and evaluating user performance.

 ### Publications
 1. [Arce-Lopera, C. A., Torres, M., Vacilescu, S. (2020).
 Collaborative Cognitive Training Game to Enhance Selective Sustained Attention in Preschoolers.](https://link.springer.com/chapter/10.1007%2F978-3-030-50896-8_34)